TomaszKedziorek/YerbaMateStore/README.md

 # YerbaMateStore
-This is a test online store. [https://yerbamatestore.azurewebsites.net](https://yerbamatestore.azurewebsites.net) It was created using ASP.NET MVC, Entity Framework and free template: [Zay Shop Template](https://templatemo.com/tm-559-zay-shop).
+This is a test online store: [https://yerbamatestore.azurewebsites.net](https://yerbamatestore.azurewebsites.net).

+It was created using ASP.NET MVC, Entity Framework and free template: [Zay Shop Template](https://templatemo.com/tm-559-zay-shop).

 Other third-party components are: